Canonical Lending Questions in Australia

 This page forms part of the Model Mortgages structured reference framework explaining how Australian lenders commonly assess income, expenses, assets, security risk and policy sensitivity under Australian credit policy settings.

-It has been prepared without considering any individual’s objectives, financial situation or needs and must not be relied upon when making borrowing, investment or financial decisions.
+The information provided is general educational information only.
+It does not constitute credit advice, financial advice, legal advice or a recommendation of any kind.
+It has been prepared without considering any individual's objectives, financial situation or needs, and must not be relied upon when making borrowing, investment or financial decisions.
+Lending policies and outcomes vary between lenders and individual circumstances.

 Model Mortgages Pty Ltd operates under Australian Credit Licence 387460.